 Buying Healthy Food on a Budget

 Some people classify food as healthy if it once saw sunlight.
 If it grew in the ground, it is a vegetable, and therefore healthy.

-Others see healthy food as organic, non-dairy, or low gluten.
+Others see healthy food as organic, non-dairy, or low in gluten.
 Whatever your idea of healthy, there are ways to get those groceries for a bargain.

 Just about every community has a food co-op or buying club.
 The Co-op Directory, and others like it, will group like-minded individuals who put bulk orders together for great discounts.

 You can also check with local health food stores for information on co-ops.
 These stores, themselves, will have sales on items that you need for your diet.

 Amazon, MyBrands, ShopFoodEx, and other websites feature budget items for many of the healthy foods that seem to be overpriced at the grocery store.